-Use natural language processing to quantify the opinion expressed in text
+Use AI natural language processing to quantify the emotion and opinion expressed in text

-The Sentiment analysis module is an opinion mining system based on natural language processing and machine learning that aims at quantifying the sentiment wrapped in a piece of text.
+The Sentiment analysis module is an opinion mining system based on natural language processing and machine learning that aims at quantifying the sentiment and emotions wrapped in a piece of text.

 This system takes a batch of sentences, processes it and assigns a sentiment score to each sentence, ranging from -1 (very negative) to +1 (very positive).